tychoBlender/jekyll-now/_posts/2012-08-27-HP-Snapfish-SocialPics.md

 ---
 layout: post
-title: Snapfish SocialPic Book Beta by HP
+title: Snapfish
 published: true
+project: true
+byline: SocialPics Book
 ---

 ### Snapfish SocialPic Book Beta by HP

-Snapfish, a Web-based photo sharing and printing service, launched a webapp in the US to quickly and automatically curate your Facebook timeline.
-Your Social Life in a printed book faster and easier than ever.
+Snapfish, a Web-based photo sharing and printing service, launched a web app in the US to quickly and automatically curate your Facebook timeline.
 Sharing a SocialPics book appeared throughout the Facebook Feed, Timeline, Ticker creating multiple entry points for prospective users.
 Seasonal updates were made to include stickers, frames, flourishes that invited new and existing users back.

-![alt text][screensnap]

-[screensnap]: {{ site.baseurl }}/images/SPB-HewlettPackard.jpg "SocialPics Book by HP prints your Facebook photos in a book"

 * YouTube Brand Channel Management